designerbrett/trestles-hugo/site/content/post/back-by-popular-demand-more-rally-towels.md

 ---
 title: Back By Popular Demand.
 More Rally Towels!!
 date: 2014-09-10T22:25:00.000Z
-tags: >-
-  List [ "San Clemente High school" "triton football" "rally towels" "chiropractor san clemente" ]
+tags: ["San Clemente High school" "triton football" "rally towels" "chiropractor san clemente"]
 description: >-
   We have received phone calls and other requests for our “Go Tritons” rally towels since the opening game.
 We will be back at San Clemente High School on